Jay Heritage Center: Private public partnership

 In 2010, stakeholders and preservationists concerned about the potential closure of 55 New York State parks gathered at a public forum in Greenburgh, New York to suggest solutions to then Governor David Paterson.
 It was suggested that negotiating public-private partnerships with trusted non-profits might be an alternative to shuttering historic sites.
 This conveyance of responsibility turned out to be particularly suitable for the Jay Estate.
 The Jay Heritage Center was already one of the three owners of a parcel of public parkland that overlooks Long Island Sound.
 JHC owns 1.5 acre and the New York State Office of Parks, Recreation and Historic Preservation (NYSOPRHP) and Westchester County Parks share interest in the remaining 21.5 acre (with NYSOPRHP owning 90% and Westchester County Parks owning 10%).

 The agreement received unanimous and bipartisan support from the Westchester County Board of Legislators in November 2012.
 Officials saw the agreement as a means towards preserving the site's future with trusted curators but also acknowledged that the covenant was a means towards removing all taxpayer costs for maintenance of the property.
 In August 2013, under Governor Andrew Cuomo JHC was finally awarded management of the Jay Estate by NYSOPRHP and Westchester County Executive Rob Astorino through a public-private partnership agreement.
+The agreement was renewed in 2023.

 NY State Parks Commissioner Rose Harvey commented on the agreement in a lecture titled Stewardship of New York's Cultural and Natural History on April 29, 2014.
 The Commissioner articulated the importance of saving the site: "Here we are at the boyhood home of the only native founding father and the first Chief Justice of the United States, author of New York's constitution and two time governor, abolitionist and patriarch of several generations of similarly public minded descendants.
 It is a reminder of how many leaders called New York home and it is a source of state pride that we have preserved this home."